Urhengulas/adwordscraper/README.md

 ```

 ## Documentation
-Documenation about the individual parts of the software you can find [here](docs/documentation.md).
+Documenation about the adscraper module you can find [here](adscraper/DOCUMENTATION.md).

 ## Collaboration
-Details about how to collaborate you can find [here](docs/collaboration.md).
+Details about how to collaborate you can find [here](docs/COLLABORATION.md).